JMcKiern/vim-shoot/README.md

 - `g:shoot_zoom_factor` - Used to zoom image (default: 2)
 - `g:shoot_browser_binary` - Specify the web browser binary file in the case of a non-standard installation
+- `g:shoot_save_path` - Specify the directory to save the images in

 ## How to Install